 When we make our decision, we will also inform you of your right to take the matter to the Office of the Australian Information Commissioner (OAIC) if you are not satisfied.
 In addition, if you have not received a response from us of any kind to your complaint within 30 days, then you have the right to take the matter to the OAIC (contact details are provided below).

-You also have a right in limited circumstances to have your privacy complaint determined by the Financial Ombudsman Service (FOS).
-The FOS can determine a complaint about privacy where the complaint forms part of a wider dispute within the FOS Terms of Reference between you and us or when the privacy complaint relates to or arises from the collection of a debt.
-We are bound by FOS™ determinations, provided the dispute falls within the FOS Terms of Reference.
-Unless exceptional circumstances apply, you have two years from the date of our letter of decision to make an application to the FOS for a determination.
-You can access the FOS dispute resolution service by contacting them at:
+You also have a right in limited circumstances to have your privacy complaint determined by the Australian Financial Complaints Authority (AFCA).
+AFCA can determine a complaint about privacy where the complaint forms part of a wider dispute within the AFCA Terms of Reference between you and us or when the privacy complaint relates to or arises from the collection of a debt.
+We are bound by AFCA determinations, provided the dispute falls within the AFCA Terms of Reference.
+Unless exceptional circumstances apply, you have two years from the date of our letter of decision to make an application to the AFCA for a determination.
+You can access the AFCA dispute resolution service by contacting them at:

 How to Contact Us and Our Opt Out Rights